 You should also shampoo and condition your beard in the shower every other day to keep it soft and strong.
 Avoid products with harsh chemicals like sulfates that can strip away your body’s natural oils.
 If you’re already trying to avoid hair loss up top, you can make your shampoo and conditioner products do double duty on your beard, as well.

-Natural ingredients like the saw palmetto in our shampoo can contribute to the appearance of a thicker, bushier, healthier beard.
+Natural ingredients like the saw palmetto in our hair thickening shampoo can contribute to the appearance of a thicker, bushier, healthier beard.
 Don’t neglect the moisturizer as your beard grows out, either.
 It may take a bit more finesse to get it worked into your skin, but you’ll feel better all day if you continue to refresh and protect your face.

 Remember: you can keep your skin and hair healthy no matter what facial hair style you choose to sport, and a bit of preparation will put you in a great position to contribute for No-Shave November.